FastTrackOrg/FastTrack/readme.md

 ## Documentation

-User documentation can be found [here](https://www.fasttrack.sh/docs/intro) with video tutorials, examples, and an extended description of the software.
-Developer documentation can be found [here](https://www.fasttrack.sh/API/index.html).
-It contains information to set up a development environment and the API of FastTrack.
+For user-oriented documentation, video tutorials, examples, and an in-depth description of the software, refer to the [FastTrack User Documentation](https://www.fasttrack.sh/docs/intro).
+On the other hand, if you're interested in developing with FastTrack, you can access the [Developer Documentation](https://www.fasttrack.sh/API/index.html), which provides information on setting up a development environment and utilizing the FastTrack API.

 ## Examples